 This is the essential free birding app!
 Created by the Cornell Lab of Ornithology (and a team of over 5000 contributors from around the world!) to answer the fundamental question, “What bird is that?,” Merlin is geared towards beginner and intermediate birders to help them identify birds in many different ways.
 It pulls on information of over 900 million observations from the eBird citizen-science project.

-Let’s say you’re looking to identify a tricky bird, just open up Merlin and press Start Bird ID.
-Merlin will prompt you to set up and download the geographic Bird Pack that fits best for where you are (note that you might want to download this before you head out because it can take some time when using data!).
-After that is installed, Merlin will ask you questions about the date and location, as these are some of the most important questions in identification.
-Next, Merlin will ask for descriptions of the colour, size, and behaviour of the bird which can be chosen out of the given options.
-Based on the information entered, Merlin will come up with a list of possible birds that fit best.
+With the step by step method, Merlin will ask questions about the date and location, as well as for descriptions of the colour, size, and behaviour of the bird from a list of options.
+Based on the information you entered, Merlin will come up with a list of possible birds that fit best.
 Pretty neat, huh?
 It’s like having your very own pocket-sized birding expert!

 If you tend to observe birds through your camera and like to take photographs to help identify, Merlin can also help with that!
 Their Photo ID feature allows you to upload a photo and have the app automatically come up with a list of possible birds, with amazing accuracy.